3. Computer-Controlled Cutting

 Vinyl cutting

-In order to utilise the vinyl cutter machine (Silhouette Cameo 3), files in the .dxf (Drawing Exchange Format) must be loaded.
+In order to utilise the vinyl cutter machine (Silhouette Cameo® 3), files in the .dxf (Drawing Exchange Format) must be loaded.
 This can be accomplished with relative ease through the use of InkScape.
 Initially, the design is created and subsequently saved in this format.
 For the purposes of this experiment, I elected to create an overlay template for an electronic board, with the intention of applying a protective layer of paint.
-The results of this endeavour can be observed in the documentation of week 4.
+The results and the step-by-step of this procedure can be seen in the documentation of week 4.